andywiecko/ECS/README.md

 g --> s;
 ```

-Except jobs, one can define actions inside systems as well, just by decorating the system's method with `SolverAction` attribute
+Except for jobs, one can define actions inside systems as well, just by decorating the system's method with the `SolverAction` attribute

 ```csharp
 public class MySystem : BaseSystem